 To answer your question we need to go back to the Old Testament.
 We read this in the book of Genesis:

 So, when Jesus is called “the Lion of Judah” it is because He's the fulfillment of that prophecy.
-He's the promised one who reigns forever, strong a powerful like a lion.
+He's the promised one who reigns forever, strong and powerful like a lion.

 Thanks for your question,